Are you overwhelmed by all the creative ways nonprofits use donor data? If so, this blog post is for you!

-So, what data points are the easiest to get started with?
+But what data points are the easiest to get started with?
 And how can you use them to connect with donors on a deeper level?

-1. Speak to donors directly
+1. Speak to donors directly.

 The human mind works in interesting ways.
 We are wired to pay more attention when we are addressed by name.
 When someone you just met remembers your name, you feel respected and more important.
 And when someone doesn’t, you may be offended that they didn’t take the time to remember it.

 So, if you’re trying to make a good impression, in a conversation or through your fundraising outreach, you need to address each donor by name!

-So, if your nonprofit is still sending communications that start with “Dear friend,” this small tweak can have a big impact on your ability to fundraise and build relationships.
+So, if your nonprofit is still sending communications that start with “Dear valued supporter,” this small tweak can have a big impact on your ability to fundraise and build relationships.

 This approach uses the same principle as the name drop.
 Donors will feel more valued and respected when you remember details about them.

 But in this case, the benefits are two-fold.
 In addition to showing donors that their gift mattered to you, this strategy opens the door for donors to give more.

 This will subtly guide donors towards the middle option, which helps the donor realize they want to give more than they did before!

-3. Segment by demographics
+3. Segment by demographics.

 If you’re sending print appeals, you have a donor’s mailing address.
-Consider creating different versions of your communications for donors living in different states, counties, or towns (depending on your audience).
+So, consider creating different versions of your communications for donors living in different states, counties, or towns (depending on your audience).

 Then, use variable content in your communications to create slightly different messages for donors living in different areas.
 For example, you can include a variable line like “We know this issue has had an impact on [State of Residence] residents, like yourself.”

-Start simple and grow
+Start simple and grow.

 The beauty of using your nonprofit’s data in these three easy ways is they work whether you’re reaching out to 50,000 or 50 people!

-You can always build on what you’re already doing later on and find creative ways to do more even with these basic data points.
+You can always build on what you’re already doing later and find creative ways to do even more with these basic data points.